 As noted before, Will Smith turns in one of his better performances and does a great job in his dueling roles.
 As Henry, Smith is closed off and mature.
 When playing the clone, he’s more vulnerable.
 Even with writing’s severe limitations on what he can do, Smith can sell you on the idea that these are two separate characters.

 Mary Elizabeth Winstead stars as Dani, Henry’s sidekick who’s forced to join him on the run.
 Winstead does a nice job as a companion to Smith.
 Unfortunately, she also falls prey to the writing and gets saddled with a cliched backstory and overly expository dialogue.

-Lastly, Clive Owen plays Verris, the leader of the Gemini project and the supposed villain of the film.
+Lastly, Clive Owen plays Verris, the leader of the Gemini Project and the supposed villain of the film.
 I say supposed because the film never really figured out if he is a bad guy or not.
-Owen does fine, but mostly because its a role he’s been playing the last decade in subsequently worse films.
+Owen does fine, but mostly because it's a role he’s been playing the last decade in subsequently worse films.

 Gemini Man is neither a good nor a bad film.
 Mainly it’s a tech demo that may lead to better films using these innovations in the future.
-Gemini Man also teaches a valuable filmmaking lesson: all the bells and whistles money can afford are no match for a good story, which is something this film sorely lacks.
+It also teaches a valuable filmmaking lesson: all the bells and whistles money can afford are no match for a good story, which is something this film sorely lacks.